Winter Driving Tips

 - Salt Your Driveway.
 Even though your driveway isn’t the most likely place to get in a wreck, a lot can happen between the garage and the street.
 Start your drive off right by making your home a safer place to park and walk.

 - Use Your Headlights.
 Hopefully, as a Colorado resident, you realize that headlights are a crucial part of the winter driving process.
 Often, they aren’t there to help you see where you’re going but to help other cars see you!
 In sleet, rain, or snow, turn them on!

 - Use Your Common Sense.
 You’ve heard all the lectures about driving slowly, wearing your seatbelt, and following a safe distance behind other vehicles.
 Take those pieces of advice to heart, no matter how slow traffic is moving.
 Black ice is a very real threat.

 - Don’t Be a Distracted Driver.
 The only thing that can make winter driving even more dangerous — being a distracted driver to boot.
 DON’T be the person fiddling with your phone or radio when you should be focused on the road.

 As a car accident attorney (and a Colorado resident myself!), I’ve seen more than my fair share of injuries and wrongful deaths that should have been avoided.
 Please take these winter driving tips to heart so that you can keep yourself and your loved ones safe this holiday season.

 If You Get in an Accident

 It’s my sincerest hope that this information helps you avoid getting hurt on the road this winter, but as we all know, sometimes accidents are unavoidable.
 If you or a loved one gets injured in a wreck caused by another driver, please don’t hesitate to contact The Law Offices of Edward Smith for legal guidance.
-For more than 26 years, I’ve been helping people throughout Colorado collect payment from those responsible for such incidents.
+For more than 26 years, I’ve been helping people throughout the Loveland, Brighton, and Firestone areas collect payment from those responsible for such incidents.